Rocks and wild ponies in Devon's

 Devon is one

-of the UK's largest counties and lies on England's south-west peninsula, bordering Cornwall, Somerset and Dorset with two stunning and distinct coastlines hosting great beaches - spectacularly sandy and rocky, though washed by cold waters.
+of the UK's largest counties and lies on England's south-west peninsula, bordering Cornwall, Somerset and Dorset with two stunning and distinct coastlines hosting great beaches - spectacularly sandy or rocky, though washed by chilly waters.

 Surfing is particularly brisk on the (north) Atlantic

 coast while the south coast is more protected and specialises in cute little coves.

 Devon embraces some pleasant urban areas such as Exeter, Torquay (aka The English Riviera but a little tired and down-at-heel these days), Plymouth (the port from which USA's 'founding fathers' departed), and

 lots of quaint little villages.

 But for many English people

 Bodmin and especially Dartmoor - bleak open spaces with mists,